 Helpline for anyone affected by adoption in Wales

-Published: 23.03.17A new joint helpline has been set up in Wales which for the first time will offer support to all parties affected by adoption from across the nation.
+Published: 23.03.17A new joint helpline has been set up in Wales which for the first time will offer support to anyone affected by adoption from across the nation.

 After Adoption and Adoption UK in Wales have joined forces to create the new helpline - Wales Adoption Support.